neil-stewart/neil-stewart.github.io/README.md

 * Download all WRAP preprints to ~/miscellaneous/WRAP

-* Search old webpages for more paper resource repos to add

 * Add wok2bib as link to git repos

+* Add DFT calculator as link to git repos

+* Add DbS calculator as link to git repos